Aditi0704/Projects/README.md

 day_of_week: last contact day of the week (categorical: 'mon','tue','wed','thu','fri')
 poutcome: outcome of the previous marketing campaign (categorical: 'failure','nonexistent','success') UCI Repository: https://archive.ics.uci.edu/ml/datasets/bank+marketing

+Problem Statement
+The data is related with direct marketing campaigns of a Portuguese banking institution.
+The marketing campaigns were based on phone calls.
+Often, more than one contact to the same client was required, in order to access if the product (bank term deposit) would be ('yes') or not ('no') subscribed.

+Libraries used
+Pandas
+Numpy
+Kmodes
+Matplotib
+Seaborn